S3-working-group/s3-practical-guide-french/docs/all.md

 **Keeping a record of the requirement** (as well as any relevant information about _why_ it was chosen) will help with communicating the requirement to others – especially to those who will be affected by whatever's decided and by those who will help respond to the organizational driver.
 It will also help later when reviewing and potentially improving whatever decision has been made.

-Une fois qu'une exigence est déterminée, les **prochaines étapes pour répondre au driver organisationnel** impliquent de s'entendre sur la façon de remplir les conditions requises, en agissant sur l'accord actuel, en examinant les résultats et, si nécessaire, en adaptant votre choix d'amélioration en vous basant sur ce que vous apprenez (voir _Répondre aux Drivers Organisationnels_ pour plus de détails).
+Une fois qu'une exigence est déterminée, les **prochaines étapes pour répondre au moteur organisationnel** impliquent de s'entendre sur la façon de remplir les conditions requises, en agissant sur l'accord actuel, en examinant les résultats et, si nécessaire, en adaptant votre choix d'amélioration en vous basant sur ce que vous apprenez (voir _Répondre aux Moteurs Organisationnels_ pour plus de détails).

 In complex situations where multiple and sometimes even contradictory options exist, an iterative approach for determining a requirement may be necessary because: